 Beef tips and gravy is very different from steak tips, or steak bites, which are marinated, quickly grilled or seared and left slightly pink the center.

-Beef tips and gravy is often made with a chuck roast or prepackaged stew meat.
+Make this beef tips and gravy recipe with a chuck roast or prepackaged stew meat.
 Honestly it’s very similar in many ways to beef stew.
 Steak tips, an east coast restaurant favorite, typically start out as sirloin flap meat, or sirloin butt which is very similar to skirt steak or hanger steak.
-A chuck roast is my favorite cut for our beef tips and gravy recipe.
+My favorite cut of beef for this recipe is a chuck roast.
 I prefer to cut my own beef into similar sized pieces but feel free to use stew meat from your butcher shop.
 Shortcuts are a wonderful thing!

 Beef tips and gravy is best served over fluffy mashed potatoes, buttery noodles or hot rice with a nice crisp salad on the side.